 3. Save Moola:

-With average US gas prices now reaching $3.72 it adds up quickly.
+With average gas prices on the rise it adds up quickly.
 Try this equation: (Weekly miles to and from work) / (Your car’s average mpg) x (Average price per gallon) = Amount you can save by riding to work each week.

-I save about $22 a week by riding my bike just 4 days.
+I saved about $22 a week by riding my bike just 4 out of 5 days.
 That’s $88 per month!
 Your commute may be shorter or longer but just imagine putting that cash into a retirement fund instead of handing it to oil companies!

 4. Get Fit & Lose Weight: